-Afterwards, you select the disc icon beside the Create a bootable disk box and select the ISO image from your PC or Laptop.
+Afterward, you select the disc icon beside the Create a bootable disk box and choose the ISO image from your PC or Laptop.

 Click on the Disc icon

-Choose the WIndows ISO from your PC or Laptop
+Choose the Windows.IOS from your PC or Laptop

 Rufus is going to immediately switch the File System to NTFS, which is a requirement for making a Windows installation USB, as well as switch the volume label to the same name of ISO file.

-When the whole thing is set appropriately, click on the Start button to start the program.
-You'll be asked with a alert that all file and folder of USB before starting the process will be damaged.
-If you don't have any data on the USB, or don't care about the files, click on OK to continue.
+Once the whole thing is set appropriately, just click the Start button to start the program.
+You’ll be asked with an alert that all file and folder of USB before starting the process will be damaged.
+If you don’t have any data on the USB or don’t care about the files, click OK to continue.

-This is normally the last step and how long the process take completely will depend on the configuration of PC or Laptop, and also depend on the USB version is USB 2.0 or USB 3.0.
+This is usually the last step and how long the process takes completely will depend on the configuration of PC or Laptop, and also depend on the USB version is USB 2.0 or USB 3.0.

 Finally, just remove the USB safely and insert it into your PC or Laptop if you want to install the Windows OS on.